lendoo73/Challenge-Project-of-CodeCademy/python/Build_Deep_Learning_Models_with_TensorFlow/Classification/Classifying_Galaxies/README.md

 In this project, you will build a neural network to classify deep-space galaxies.
 You will be using image data curated by [Galaxy Zoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/), a crowd-sourced project devoted to annotating galaxies in support of scientific discovery.

+You will identify “odd” properties of galaxies.
+The data falls into four classes:
+* [1,0,0,0] - Galaxies with no identifying characteristics.